-Richard Robinson, Independent Non-Executive Chairman
+Richard Robinson, formerly Independent Non-Executive Chairman (retired 15 May 2017)

-Appointed 13 December 2013, Richard has 39 years industry experience, including 29 years in Papua New Guinea.
+Appointed 13 December 2013, Richard has 40 years industry experience, including 30 years in Papua New Guinea.
 His experience encompasses the management of both project developments and upstream operations and includes periods with a variety of contractors and Operators including ExxonMobil, BP and Oil Search.